EideticPleroma/fallacysheriff/docs/api-reference.md

 ### Polling Flow

 1. Scheduler triggers every `POLL_INTERVAL_MINUTES`
-2. Bot fetches mentions since `last_seen_id`
+2. Bot fetches RSS feed from RSSHub via `/twitter/keyword/@bot_username`
-3. Each mention is checked for trigger phrase
+3. Each mention is parsed from the RSS feed
+4. Mention text is checked for trigger phrase (`fallacyme`)
+5. Mentions are verified as replies to other tweets
-4. Matching mentions trigger fallacy analysis
+6. Matching mentions trigger fallacy analysis
-5. Replies are posted to triggering tweets
+7. Replies are posted to triggering tweets
-6. `last_seen_id` is updated
+8. Processed mentions are marked in database to avoid duplicates

 ### Trigger Criteria

 A mention is processed if ALL conditions are met:

-1. Tweet mentions `@FallacySheriff` (included in mentions API)
+1. RSS entry contains bot username (from RSSHub keyword search)
 2. Tweet contains `fallacyme` trigger phrase (case-insensitive)
-3. Tweet is a reply to another tweet
+3. Tweet is a reply to another tweet (extracted from RSS entry)
 4. Tweet hasn't been processed before (checked in SQLite)

 ---